chiragsakhuja/lc3tools/docs/TEST.md

 # Tutorial
 This tutorial covers all the steps necessary to create a unit test for a simple assignment.
-This tutorial assumes you are using a *NIX system (macOS or Linux), although Windows works fine.
+This tutorial assumes you are using a *NIX system (macOS or Linux), although Windows also works.
 For a Windows system, adjust the build commands as described in the [build document](BUILD.md#windows).

-**It is recommended that you follow this tutorial from top to bottom to get a better understanding of how to utilize the testing framework.** We will walk through a sample assignment.
+**It is recommended that you follow this tutorial from top to bottom to get a better understanding of how to utilize the testing framework.**

 ## Assignment Description
 Write an LC-3 assembly program that performs unsigned addition on a set of